-The RJS Inspector Model D4000 performs the ISO/ANSI method of verification when an RJS Auto-Optic scan head is installed (ANSI mode).
-The D4000 performs the traditional method of verification when a laser scanner is installed (laser mode).
+The RJS Inspector Model D4000 performs the ISO/ANSI method of verification when an RJS Auto-Optic scan head is installed (ISO/ANSI mode).
+The D4000 performs the traditional method of verification when a CR2 scanner is installed (partial ISO/ANSI mode).
 This document is intended to describe the verifier’s standards of compliance in each mode of operation.

 The 925 nm (infra-red) calibration plaque reflectance values are traceable to RJS standards developed between 1975 and 1978 for the initial Autoscan product.

 The RJS Inspector D4000 gathers data and performs all ISO/ANSI method parameter calculations per the ISO/IEC 15416 and ANSI X3.182-1990 methodologies with special considerations and exceptions described in a following section.
 The Inspector D4000 also conforms to ISO/IEC 15426 per the requirements specified in Section 2.

 No optical correction algorithms are incorporated in this system.
 One RJS proprietary calculation correction algorithm is incorporated to provide a more accurate and consistent Decodability calculation for manual scanning.
 This algorithm produces maximum accuracy for Decodability when a symbol is scanned in both directions during a multiple scan analysis.